Demystifying When Pruning Works via Representation Hierarchies: Background on Language Modeling

 Modern language models process text by mapping discrete tokens to continuous representations, transforming them through multiple continuous latent spaces, and finally producing probability distributions over discrete tokens.
-Formally, given an input text sequence $ \seq $, the model first applies a tokenizer $\tokenizer(\cdot)$ to map text into discrete tokens:
+Formally, given an input text sequence $\seq$, the model first applies a tokenizer $\tokenizer(\cdot)$ to map text into discrete tokens, i.e., $x = \tokenizer(\seq)$ with $x_i \in \{1, \dots, |\mathcal{V}|\}$, where $|\vocab|$ denotes the size of the vocabulary.
+Each token $x_i$ is then mapped to a continuous embedding vector through an embedding lookup table $\mathcal{E} \in \mathbb{R}^{|\vocab| \times d}$: $\e = \mathcal{E}[x] \in \mathbb{R}^d$, where $d \ll |\vocab|$.
+The sequence of embeddings $\e$ is processed by a deep neural network composed of $L$ layers, yielding a hierarchy of hidden representations: